3.8 Provisions and contingent liabilities

 Allowance for impairment on financial instruments recognised in the financial statements reflect the effect of a range of possible economic outcomes, calculated on a probability-weighted basis, based on the economic scenarios described below.
 The recognition and measurement of expected credit losses ('ECL') involves the use of estimation.
 It is necessary to formulate multiple forward-looking economic forecasts and its impact as an integral part of ECL model.

-The ECL model and its input variables are recalibrated periodically using available incremental and recent information.
+The ECL model and its input variables are recalibrated periodically by incorporating available incremental and recent information.
 It is possible that internal estimates of PD, EAD and LGD rates used in the ECL model may not always capture all the characteristics of the market and the external environment as at the reporting date.
-To reflect this, qualitative adjustments or overlays are made as temporary adjustments to reflect the emerging risks reasonably.

 Methodology

-The Company uses multiple economic factors and test their correlations with past observed default rates witnessed for building its forward economic guidance (FEG) model.
+The Company uses multiple economic factors and tests their correlations with past observed default rates witnessed for building its forward economic guidance (FEG) model.
 During the current year, the Company evaluated various macro factors such as GDP growth rates, growth of bank credit, wholesale price index (WPI), consumer price index (CPI), unemployment rate, crude oil prices and policy interest rates etc.

 (A) Employee stock option plan of Bajaj Finance Limited

-The options issued under the ESOP Scheme vest over a period of not less than 1 year and not later than 5 years from the date of grant with the vesting condition of continuous employment with the Company or the Group except in case of death and retirement where the vesting would happen immediately.
+The options issued under the ESOP Plan vest over a period of not less than 1 year and not later than 5 years from the date of grant with the vesting condition of continuous employment with the Company or the Group except in case of death and retirement where the vesting would happen immediately.

 (B) Employee stock option plan of Bajaj Finserv Limited